“Liz, how strong a blend should I make for my husband’s sprained ankle?”

 Below I’ve made a simple chart you can print out and keep at your blending table for easy reference.
-These are the dilutions we use in the classroom at Aromatic Wisdom Institute.
-When in doubt, use less.
+These are the dilutions we use in the classroom at the Aromatic Wisdom Institute.
+When in doubt, use less!

 |Weight of Carrier||1% dilution||2% dilution||3% dilution|